danbaez/danbaez/README.md

-# Hi, I'm Daniel 👋 👨‍💻
+## Hi, I'm Daniel 👋

-I've spent years building systems, automating workflows, and helping businesses move faster through technology.
-Now I'm intentionally stepping into my next chapter: AI Engineering.
-Not just using AI — designing, building, and deploying intelligent systems that create real-world impact.
+I build systems that make other systems behave better.

+Most of my background is in automation, workflows, and making businesses move faster without adding more chaos.
+These days, that curiosity has pulled me deep into **AI Engineering** — not just using models, but building things around them that actually *work in the real world*.

+### 🔧 What I'm working on
+- RAG pipelines for messy, real-world documents (insurance is a fun one)
+- AI agents that do more than just reply
+- Automations that replace repetitive “human glue work”

+Basically: building tools that I wish existed a few years ago.

+### 🌍 Background
+- Born in Havana 🇨🇺
+- Built my career in the U.S.
+- MS in Computer Science — Georgia Tech (while running a tech department full-time)

+So yeah — I’m very comfortable learning things the hard way.

+### 📜 Certification
+- AWS Certified Machine Learning Engineer – Associate

 ---

-## 🧠 Why AI?

-It changes leverage.
-Small teams move like large organizations.
-Automation becomes decision-making.
-Systems adapt instead of just repeat.
-That's where I'm putting my energy.

-Right now, I'm working at the intersection of where I've been and where I'm going — RAG pipelines for insurance documents, intelligent agents, and automation that makes day-to-day work genuinely easier.
-The kind of tools I wish had existed when I started.

----

-## 🌍 A Few Things That Shaped Me

-I grew up in Havana, Cuba,  built my career in the U.S., and earned my MS in Computer Science from Georgia Tech while running a full-time tech department.
-Adaptability isn't a soft skill — it's the whole game.

----

-## 📜 Certifications

-**AWS Certified Machine Learning Engineer – Associate** — Amazon Web Services

----
+> Trying to learn a little bit of everything… and occasionally getting good at some of it.
 *Thanks for stopping by.
 The best projects are still ahead.*